Chapter 16 Quantifying Dependence

 16.5.2 Measures of Association

-Empirical versions of Spearman’s rho and Kendall’s tau were introduced in Sections 16.1.2.1 and 16.1.2.2, respectively.
+Empirical versions of Spearman’s rho and Kendall’s tau were introduced in Section 16.1.2, respectively.
 The interesting thing about these expressions is that these summary measures of association are based only on the ranks of each variable.
 Thus, any strictly increasing transform does not affect these measures of association.
 Specifically, consider two random variables, \(Y_1\) and \(Y_2\), and let m\(_1\) and m\(_2\) be strictly increasing functions.
 Then, the association, when measured by Spearman’s rho or Kendall’s tau, between \(m_1(Y_1)\) and \(m_2(Y_2)\) does not change regardless of the choice of m\(_1\) and m\(_2\).
 For example, this allows analysts to consider dollars, Euros, or log dollars, and still retain the same essential dependence.
 As we have seen in Section 16.1, this is not the case with the Pearson’s measure of correlation.

-Schweizer, Wolff, and others (1981) established that the copula accounts for all the dependence in the sense that the way \(Y_1\) and \(Y_2\) “move together” is captured by the copula, regardless of the scale in which each variable is measured.
+Schweizer, Wolff, et al. (1981) established that the copula accounts for all the dependence in the sense that the way \(Y_1\) and \(Y_2\) “move together” is captured by the copula, regardless of the scale in which each variable is measured.
 They also showed that (population versions of) the two standard nonparametric measures of association could be expressed solely in terms of the copula function.
-Spearman’s correlation coefficient is given by
+Spearman’s correlation coefficient is given by \[\begin{equation} \rho_S = 12 \int_0^1 \int_0^1 \left\{C(u,v) - uv \right\} du dv. \tag{16.5} \end{equation}\] Kendall’s tau is given by \[ \tau= 4 \int_0^1 \int_0^1 C(u,v)~dC(u,v) - 1 . \] For these expressions, we assume that \(Y_1\) and \(Y_2\) have a jointly continuous distribution function.

-Example.
-Loss versus Expenses.
-Earlier, in Section 16.3, we saw that the Spearman’s correlation was 0.452, calculated with the rho function.
+function.
 Then, we fit Frank’s copula to these data, and estimated the dependence parameter to be \(\hat{\gamma} = 3.114\).
 As an alternative, the following code shows how to use the empirical version of equation (16.5).
 In this case, the Spearman’s correlation coefficient is 0.462, which is close to the sample Spearman’s correlation coefficient, 0.452.

 R Code for Spearman’s Correlation Using Frank’s Copula